Skip to Main Content

 • An Exempt Entity is (1) a subsidiary or affiliate of any bank, trust company, savings bank, savings and loan association, or credit union incorporated or chartered under Maryland law, or any other-state bank (defined in Md.
 Code Ann., Fin.
 Inst. §5-1001) having a branch that accepts deposits in Maryland, who engages in the mortgage lending business (including the making or procuring of loans primarily for personal, family, or household use secured by a dwelling or residential real estate located outside of Maryland) as a lender, servicer, or broker.
 To qualify for this exemption, the subsidiary or affiliate must also be subject to audit or examination by a Maryland regulatory body or agency or the state where the subsidiary or affiliate maintains its principal office.
 Additionally, (2) this designated exemption is available for a business that employs state-licensed mortgage loan originators but is not required to be licensed under the laws of Maryland.
 The designated exemption is intended for companies that wish to manage their mortgage loan originators in NMLS.

-License Requirements and Fees
+License Requirement and Fees

-A separate Branch License is required for each location of any person (defined in Md.
+This license is required for the principal executive office of any person (defined in Md.
 Code Ann., Fin.
 Inst. §1-101) who engages in the mortgage lending business (including the making or procuring of loans primarily for personal, family, or household use secured by a dwelling or residential real estate located outside of Maryland) as a lender, servicer, or broker.
-Refer specifically to Md.
+Refer to Md.
 Code Ann., Fin.
-Inst. §11-505(b) and generally to Md.
-Code Ann., Fin.
 Inst. §11-501 et seq. for legal requirements.
+For more detailed information on this license type please proceed to the NMLS Resource Center.

 An Exempt Company Registration is required for a subsidiary or affiliate of any bank, trust company, savings bank, savings and loan association, or credit union incorporated or chartered under Maryland law, or any other-state bank (defined in Md.
 Code Ann., Fin.
 Inst. §5-1001) having a branch that accepts deposits in Maryland, who engages in the mortgage lending business (including the making or procuring of loans primarily for personal, family, or household use secured by a dwelling or residential real estate located outside of Maryland) as a lender, servicer, or broker.
 To qualify for this registration, the subsidiary or affiliate must also be subject to audit or examination by a Maryland regulatory body or agency or the state where the subsidiary or affiliate maintains its principal office.
-Additionally, this registration is available for businesses that are exempt from the mortgage lender licensing requirement, but who employ state-licensed mortgage loan originators.
+Additionally, this registration is available for certain non-profit organizations that are exempt from the mortgage lender licensing requirement, but who employ state-licensed mortgage loan originators.
 Registration for this purpose is necessary for those entities in order to manage their mortgage loan originators in NMLS.
 Please consult with the Licensing Unit before applying for this registration.

 Registration Requirements and Fees